equalitie/eqpress/README.md

 eqpress
 =========

-Ansible to build eqpress servers. eqpress it a production wordpress server infrastructure for eQualitie
+Ansible to build press servers. wordpress server infrastructure

 Requirements
 ------------

-3 - Servers (2 eqpress, 1 provision)
+3 - Servers (2 press, 1 provision)
     Tested on Ubuntu 24.04 LTS

 1 - System (controller 'local') used to install to servers.